 Most of the storage devices can hold a maximum of a few TBs, therefore, petabytes are rarely used to measure memory capacity of a single device.
 Instead, PetaBytes are used to measure the total data stored in large networks or server farms.
 For example, Internet Giants like Google and Facebook store more than over 100 PBs of data on their data servers.

 One exabyte is equal to 1, 000 PBs and precedes the zettabyte unit of memory measurement.
 An exabyte is 1018 or 1, 000, 000, 000, 000, 000, 000 bytes and is abbreviated as “EB”.
 Exabytes are lesser than exbibytes, which contain exactly 1, 152, 921, 504, 606, 846, 976 (260) bytes.

-1 yottabyte contains one septillion bytes which is exactly same as one trillion TBs.
-It is a very large number that human can evaluate.
+1 yottabyte contains one septillion bytes which are exactly the same as one trillion TBs.
+It is a very large number that humans can evaluate.
 There is no practical use of such a large measurement unit because all the data in the world made of just a few zettabytes.

 Tabular Representation of various Memory Sizes

 |Gigabyte||1, 024 Megabytes||1, 073, 741, 824|

 |Terrabyte||1, 024 Gigabytes||1, 099, 511, 627, 776|